August-Schleich/August-Schleich/README.md

 Blog & Articles

- Apart from coding i also maintain a blog on my website [AugustSchleich.com](http://atsdev.io/)
+ Apart from coding I also maintain a blog on my website [AugustSchleich.com](http://atsdev.io/)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...